roxymeskell/mindex-java-code-challenge/README.md

 # Challange Notes
+A stream of consciousness of how I solved this challange.

 ### Task 1
-Question: Can one Employee have more than one direct supervisor?
+Can one Employee have more than one direct supervisor?
 There does not seem to be any constraint, especially considering the data structure given.
 (I.e., an employee having a list of direct reports as opposed to an employee having a singular direct supervisor.)
 This means that, if not careful, employees in reporting structures could be counted twice.
 The lack on constraints also appear to let an employee possibly report directly to themselves, or in a loop.